 Upon completion, and when providing care, a member of staff will be able to foster a highly-personalised approach to delivering a bespoke standard of care that is unique to an individual living in a B&M Care Home.

-B&M Care's Management Development Pathway
+B&M Care's Leadership Pathway

 Throughout the 10-month course, each participant will broaden their business acumen, develop their effectiveness, and master a number of key principles across topics such as leadership, strategy and finance.